Soul swims wild

 I met Lynne Roper just once, in the summer of 2016, at her hospice in the month before she died.
 Her invitation had been frank and urgent.

-She had read about me: we had a shared West Country upbringing.
-I had survived a sudden near-death experience a decade back, holding ever since a constant sense of extra life; she had recovered from breast cancer but was dying now of a brain tumour.
-I was a hospice life-story scribe; she was a paramedic: we didn’t shy away from lives ending.
+She had read about me: My lido-side Wild Patience writing project at Pells Pool; a West Country upbringing so like her own.
+I’d been a hospice lifestory scribe; she a paramedic: we didn’t shy away from lives ending.
 I was calling for submissions to an anthology perfect for her work – Watermarks: Writing by Lido Lovers & Wild Swimmers – but she was too ill already to edit and send a selection.
 Would I find readers for her swim diaries after she was gone?
 And could we talk together about living wild in the face of death?
 I was, she assessed with the skill of a paramedic and wild swimmer both, a woman who could go the distance with her in this.

 Just a short read of Lynne’s online work revealed a rare talent: Like Laurie Lee and Roger Deakin, she was a writer of place with a huge capacity for life and friendship, able to travel smoothly between the quietly lyrical and frankly comic.
 I was made reflective by passages like this (since retweeted many hundreds of times):

 “Why did wild swimming become so central to my life, so cathartic?
 I think it has to do with needing to feel alive.
 It’s a spiritual experience, sliding through wild water.
 Worries dissolve, my mind is liberated; thoughts flow and glide and play like dolphins.
 My soul swims wild.”